 To summarize, in a CO, two elements can be either ordered or indifferent.
-On the other hand, in an IO, two elements can be either ordered, indifferent, or incomparable.
+On the other hand, in an IO, two elements can be either ordered, indifferent or incomparable.

-In this paper we will sometimes need to consider IOs with some restrictions.
-In particular, a restricted IO (\mathbf{rIO}) is an IO o where
+In this article, we will sometimes need to consider IOs with some restrictions.
+In particular, a restricted IO (rIO) is an IO o where

-'''

-- \forall t, t' \in top(o), t \sim t', \text{ or } - \forall b, b' \in bottom(o), b \sim b'.
+- $\forall t, t' \in top(o), t \sim t'$, or - $\forall b, b' \in bottom(o), b \sim b'$.

-'''

 Thus, in a rIO, the top elements are all indifferent, or the bottom elements are all indifferent.
-Notice that the "or" is not an exclusive or, thus it is possible that both the top elements and the bottom elements are all indifferent.
+Notice that the 'or' is not an exclusive or, thus it is possible that both the top elements and the bottom elements are all indifferent.